 Shigaraki Ceramic Cultural Park (滋賀県立陶芸の森)

-If you find Shigaraki Ware Tanuki Village too commercial, we are sure you will love Shigaraki Ceramic Cultural Park.
+If you find Shigaraki Ware Tanuki Village too commercial, you will surely love Shigaraki Ceramic Cultural Park.

 The 40-hectare ceramic theme park features several indoor exhibition centers in different forms and many large ceramic sculptures scattered on its lawn area.
 At the same time, the park is also a teaching facility for the Shigaraki ware.